cneiderer/dsp/statistics/7-1-weight_vs_age.md

 >> Pearson: 0.0688339703541
 >> Spearman: 0.0946100410966
 >>
->> There is minimal correlation between mother's age and birth weight.
+>> There is minimal correlation between the mother's age and the baby's birth weight.